-Grammarly found success with college age students via social marketing.
-This marketing channel which seemed to serve up never-ending potential customers began to plateau.
-The audience universe had peaked and the CPA had skyrocketed.
-Grammarly needed to open up the target audience, reduce seasonality, and provide a more affordable acquisition channel with the ability to scale.
-These 3 goals needed to be achieved while delivering a positive ROI
+Grammarly needed to open up the target audience, reduce seasonality, and create a more affordable acquisition channel with the ability to scale.
+These three goals needed to be achieved while also delivering a positive ROI.